Call on China to free defenders and #RepealRSDL

 We are working hard to:

-• Increase the awareness and legal understanding of government officials and diplomats, UN experts, journalists, and human rights groups, about RSDL as a form of enforced disappearance, forbidden under international law.
-We have created a short document that explains clearly what UN experts have said about RSDL, and are spreading the word online and offline.
+• Increase the awareness and legal understanding of government officials and diplomats, UN experts, journalists, and human rights groups, about RSDL as a form of enforced disappearance and torture, forbidden under international law.

 What can you do?